 Most tow operators have a standing property agreement (covers all future tows under the same conditions) plus a per-tow authorization ticket.
 Both forms matter if there's a dispute.

-Keep signed copies on file for at least two years — statute of limitations for wrongful-tow claims in Texas.
+Keep signed copies on file for at least four years to cover both property-damage and contract claims — check the limitations period for your specific situation with an attorney.

 Step 5 — Verify full documentation after the tow